Minneopa State Park: Southern Minnesota's Hidden Gem

 During my spring visit, I was treated to a beautiful display of a wide variety of wildflowers, backdropped by the verdant valley, blue skies, and a herd of happy grazing Bison.
 The framing photos of this section are a snip-it of that particular visit.

 The Mill, itself, was built in the mid-1860s by Louis Seppman, a German immigrant.
 It met with a series of disasters ranging from fire to tornado and finally deserted for financial reasons.

-Another nearby feature of this area, south of Mankato, is a ski area called "Mount Kato".
-Jimmy Chin, a famous mountain climber, and a photographer had his beginnings and actually broke his leg, at this very ski spot.
-"National Geographic" includes and expounds on these details of Jimmy's Minnesota childhood experiences, in an August 10th, 2015 article titled "Why Jimmy Chin Takes Pictures While Climbing and Skiing Mountains".
+Another nearby feature of this area, south of Mankato, is a ski area called "Mount Kato."
+Jimmy Chin, a famous mountain climber, and a photographer had his beginnings and broke his leg, at this very ski spot.
+"National Geographic" includes and expounds on these details of Jimmy's Minnesota childhood experiences, in an August 10th, 2015 article titled "Why Jimmy Chin Takes Pictures While Climbing and Skiing Mountains."

 I hope you have enjoyed the tour of this little Minnesota gem, that bursts with diversity.
 I hope you also discover, as I have, that many times it pays to dawdle, enjoy the journey, and stop and smell the flowers.